Time, Creativity, and Metaprojects

 One thing we often forget when we make new commitments is that time is only one of the various factors to consider.
 Because we’ve been taught to think about time quantitatively rather than qualitatively, we mistakenly assume that we can handle more because a proposed commitment will “only take a few hours a week.”

-The reality is much different when you’re thinking about creative work because it’s not just about the amount of hours it’ll take to get the project done.
+The reality is much different when you’re thinking about creative work because it’s not just about the number of hours it’ll take to get the project done.
 It’s about the type of work it’ll take to get the work done.

 Creative work doesn’t happen in steady slices – it comes in very intense bursts followed by slices of time in which you can’t do that type of work.
 Let’s make this more tangible: I know that on a given day, I may have three or four creative blocks of about 90 to 120 minutes.
 These chunks of time are when I actually do the things that bring money in.